timegridio/timegrid/readme.md

 I'd like to [hear your feedback](https://timegrid.slack.com/messages/general/).

-Let me know if you are facing any inconvenients to install, as I'm working on bringing a more comprehensive installation guide assessing common problems.
+Let me know if you face any inconvenient to install.
+I'm working on bringing a more comprehensive installation guide assessing common problems.

 ## Contributing